crev-dev/crev/README.md

 ## Overview

-At its core Crev defines a simple, human-readable data format to communicate trust in code (results of code review) and people (reputation).
+At it's core Crev defines a simple, human-readable data format to communicate trust in code (results of code review) and people (reputation).

 Using tools implementing Crev, you can generate cryptographically signed artifacts (*Proofs*).